General Electric: Acquisitions and divestments

-Genpact formerly known as GE Capital International Services (GECIS) was established by GE in late 1997 as its captive India-based BPO.
-GE sold 60% stake in Genpact to General Atlantic and Oak Hill Capital Partners in 2005 and hived off Genpact into an independent business.
-GE is still a major client to Genpact today, for services in customer service, finance, information technology, and analytics.

 In May 2007, GE acquired Smiths Aerospace for $4.8 billion.
 Also in 2007, GE Oil & Gas acquired Vetco Gray for $1.9 billion, followed by the acquisition of Hydril Pressure & Control in 2008 for $1.1 billion.

 GE Plastics was sold in 2008 to SABIC (Saudi Arabia Basic Industries Corporation).
 In May 2008, GE announced it was exploring options for divesting the bulk of its consumer and industrial business.

 On December 3, 2009, it was announced that NBCUniversal would become a joint venture between GE and cable television operator Comcast.
 Comcast would hold a controlling interest in the company, while GE would retain a 49% stake and would buy out shares owned by Vivendi.

 Vivendi would sell its 20% stake in NBCUniversal to GE for US$5.8 billion.
 Vivendi would sell 7.66% of NBCUniversal to GE for US$2 billion if the GE/Comcast deal was not completed by September 2010 and then sell the remaining 12.34% stake of NBCUniversal to GE for US$3.8 billion when the deal was completed or to the public via an IPO if the deal was not completed.

 On March 1, 2010, GE announced plans to sell its 20.85% stake in Turkey-based Garanti Bank.
 In August 2010, GE Healthcare signed a strategic partnership to bring cardiovascular Computed Tomography (CT) technology from start-up Arineta Ltd. of Israel to the hospital market.
 In October 2010, GE acquired gas engines manufacturer Dresser Industries in a $3 billion deal and also bought a $1.6 billion portfolio of retail credit cards from Citigroup Inc. On October 14, 2010, GE announced the acquisition of data migration & SCADA simulation specialists Opal Software.
 In December 2010, for the second time that year (after the Dresser acquisition), GE bought the oil sector company Wellstream, an oil pipe maker, for 800 million pounds ($1.3 billion).

 In March 2011, GE announced that it had completed the acquisition of privately held Lineage Power Holdings from The Gores Group.
 In April 2011, GE announced it had completed its purchase of John Wood plc's Well Support Division for $2.8 billion.

 In 2011, GE Capital sold its $2 billion Mexican assets to Santander for $162 million and exited the business in Mexico.
 Santander additionally assumed the portfolio debts of GE Capital in the country.
-Following this, GE Capital focused in its core business and shed its non-core assets.
+Following this, GE Capital focused on its core business and shed its non-core assets.